open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

 ## Installation Steps

-1. Burn the image to the MicroSD card.
-This is a simple process with Etcher - select the image, select the MicroSD card and burn the image;
+1. Burn the image to the microSD card.
+This is a simple process with Etcher - select the image, select the microSD card and burn the image;

 2. Once the image is completed unmount and remount the SD card so that you can view the contents.
 You will see a long file list as follows: